Discover more from More is Different

 It’s worth noting that all of AI’s failings in radiology — both public and private — have lowered many doctor’s trust in AI, and that lost trust may take a long time to regain.

 Most failings of AI in radiology can be traced to the fact that deep learning models are not robust to distributional shift.
 The appearance of medical images varies between scanner models and the settings that technicians use, called image acquisition protocols.
-Protocols are not well standardized.
+Imaging protocols are not well standardized.
 MRI in particular has a lot of different protocols (pulse sequences) leading to a lot of variability in image appearance.
 Deep learning models have a bias towards looking at textures, which can vary in medical images due to motion blur, resolution employed, and (for CT) X-ray tube current and reconstruction kernel.
-It has been shown that noise patterns can throw off a deep learning model in weird ways that would never fool a human - for instance models trained to be robust to “salt and pepper” noise are not robust to white noise.
+It has been shown that noise patterns can throw off a deep learning model in weird ways that would never fool a human - for instance models trained to be robust to “salt and pepper” noise are not robust to white noise and vice-versa (humans are not easily misled by either type of noise).
 On top of all this, new types of scanners with new image appearance and capabilities are constantly being deployed - right now dual energy CT and low field portable MRI are all well on their way to widespread clinical adoption.
 Other technologies such as layer fMRI and photon counting CT are likely to be in clinical use by the end of the decade.

 Radiologists have a model of human anatomy in their head which allows them to easily figure out how to interpret scans taken with different scanning parameters or X-ray images taken from different angles.
-So they can adopt easily to new scanning technologies.
 It appears deep learning models lack such a model.
+Unlike today’s AI, radiologists can adopt to new scanning technologies relatively easily.

 Deployment is hard.

 Routing the correct images to the right AI models is also an under-appreciated challenge.
 AI models today are only designed to work on very specific types of images, for instance frontal chest X-ray, diffusion weighted brain MRI, or abdominal CT with contrast.
 Most models also only work within a limited range of scanner settings.
-Due to the sloppiness of overworked technicians and other reasons image metadata is a very imperfect guide to understanding what is in an image and how it was acquired, making image routing a complex and daunting task.
+Due to the sloppiness of overworked technicians image DICOM metadata is a very imperfect guide to understanding what is in an image and how it was acquired, making image routing a complex and daunting task.
+[Until now there hasn’t been much pressure to make such metadata in an accurate standardized format, so it generally isn’t.]

 Should we update our AI timelines as a result of all this?